Hanseong-kim/nestjs-practice/README.md

   3. Reconstructed missing boilerplate files including `package.json` and `main.ts`.
   4. Re-mapped existing PostgreSQL database entities and verified full data consistency.
 - **Learning**: Reinforced the importance of committing and pushing work to remote regularly during development.

+- ### [Case: Git Submodule & Index Mismatch]
+- **Issue**: Presence of nested `.git` directories caused the project folder to be treated as an unpopulated submodule, preventing the source code from appearing on GitHub.
+- **Action**: Removed internal `.git` folders, cleared the Git cache (`git rm --cached`), and re-indexed the project from the root.
+- **Learning**: Gained clarity on how Git manages nested repositories and the importance of a clean repository root.

+### [Case: Foreign Key Constraint Error (500)]
+- **Issue**: Encountered a `500 Internal Server Error` when trying to create a post with a non-existent `userId`.
+- **Action**: Confirmed the database's referential integrity was working as intended.
+Adjusted the test sequence to ensure a user exists before post creation.